NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Kazutal - Moderate Curse.md

 Your strength betrays you, preventing you from taking more than your fair share.
-You are [[Conditions/Enfeebled|Enfeebled 2]] and can't carry anything beyond the gear you are actively wearing or using.
+You are [[Enfeebled|Enfeebled 2]] and can't carry anything beyond the gear you are actively wearing or using.

 *Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*